 The Postman tool does more than just testing APIs.
 At first glance, it looks like an interface for sending HTTP requests and viewing responses.
 But deep down, Postman is built on an extensive set of powerful tools that are very easy to use.
 The Postman tool allows you to organize your API requests into collections and folders share common values across requests with environment variables, script tests with the built-in node.js based runtime, and automate them with Newman.
 We will be talking more about Newman, the command line collection runner for Postman.

 The Postman testing tool is a complete API development platform with various built-in tools that support every stage of the API lifecycle.
-Postman allows you to design, mock, debug, automatically test, document, monitor and publish the APIs - everything from one place.
+Postman tool allows you to design, mock, debug, automated testing, document, monitor and publish the APIs - everything from one place.
 Postman can be accessed through native apps for MacOS, Linux and Windows.

 Postman’s complete API development platform will allow you to create requests, build and manage collections, and govern the complete life cycle of your APIs.